Modern Family: Episodes

-Themes
+Themes and analysis

+Technology and social media

 In The New York Times, Bruce Feiler called attention to how the show depicts the increasing way communications technology shapes the way people perceive others, even family members. "[It] is surely the first family comedy that incorporates its own hashtag of simultaneous self-analysis directly into the storyline," he writes.
 "Mark Zuckerberg may be a greater influence on Modern Family than Norman Lear."

 The show's writers and actors agree.
 "We used to talk about how cellphones killed the sitcom because no one ever goes to anyone's house anymore" for routine information, Abraham Higginbotham told Feiler.
 "We embrace technology so it's part of the story."
 Ty Burrell draws on Fran Lebowitz's observation that there is no institution other than media.
 "I had this little flash of Phil—and me—that we are parsing our personality together externally from how people perceive us."

+Parenthood challenges and tradition

+Modern Family thoroughly explores the different parenting styles and challenges presented by modern circumstances and the unique personalities of children.

 James Parker of The Atlantic commented, "How does one 'parent'?
 Who does what, which 'role'?
 Is Dad sufficiently dad-like and Mom enough of a mom?"
+Throughout the show, Claire is a "daddy's girl" with a strong relationship with Jay, while Mitch has a much stronger bond with their mother.
+Jay struggles to connect with his step-son Manny initially, and often ridicules Manny's preferences for luxury and lack of masculine interests.
+However, Jay learns to accept and celebrate Manny's unique interests and skills in theater and film.

+The gendered expectations of parenting are explored with Claire and Phil's family.
+Their relationship counters traditional male-dominated family structures by showing Claire as the family's decision maker while Phil is a 'fun dad'.

+Claire and Phil also deal with their three children's different personalities and life paths as individuals.
+They attempt to push Haley and Luke to pursue their education seriously and are met with resistance as the two children are more interested in other life paths.

+Specifically, Claire has a challenging relationship with Haley: Claire thinks she's helping direct Haley's school and career choices, while Haley thinks she's being too pushy and demanding, and will act out accordingly.
+Ultimately, Claire learns to respect her eldest daughter's decisions regarding family and career, even though she does not necessarily approve of them.